-The Government announced in 2021 that it would create three national parks, two conservation parks, and seven new and expanded regional parks in the state’s central west – this includes the Wombat-Lerderderg National Park covering more than 44,000 hectares between Daylesford and Bacchus Marsh.
+In 2021 the government announced that it would create 3 national parks, 2 conservation parks, and 7 new and expanded regional parks in the state’s central west – this includes the Wombat-Lerderderg National Park covering more than 44,000 hectares between Daylesford and Bacchus Marsh.

 The parks will protect important, connected habitat which will benefit many of Victoria’s threatened species, while ensuring that opportunities for all existing recreational activities are supported across the region.